Is public speaking a skill?

 2. Be Thyself

-A common problem I noticed today among uprising public speaker is the feeling your audience needs to see you as being professional.
+A common problem I noticed today among uprising public speakers is the feeling your audience needs to see you as being professional.

-They do all there is to impress the audience when the very reason for meeting with the audience was to express their points on a public speaking topics.
+They do all there is to impress the audience when the very reason for meeting with the audience was to express their points.

 We have this perception of who we should be.
 And so, we are told to fake it until we make it.

-But let me tell you something, you only need to create it it till you make it.
+But let me tell you something, you only need to create it till you make it.

 Have you seen politicians, top business executives and comedians speak?
 You will most likely lose your defense the more you listen to them.
 Same can be with you.

 We should learn how to be ourselves at our best.
-We should learn how to be comfortable when speaking to the audience.
+You should learn how to be comfortable when speaking to the audience.